Québec Centre

-Québec Centre (formerly Québec and Langelier) is a federal electoral district that has been represented in the House of Commons of Canada since 1968.
+Québec Centre (Québec-Centre; formerly Québec and Langelier) is a federal electoral district that has been represented in the House of Commons of Canada since 1968.
 It is located in Quebec City in the province of Quebec, Canada.

 Since its creation, the riding has been a provincial bellwether in federal elections.
 No party has ever carried this riding without winning the most seats in Quebec.

 History

 This riding was created as "Langelier" riding in 1966 from parts of Quebec East, Quebec South and Quebec West ridings.
 It was renamed "Québec" in 1990.
 Since its inception, this riding has always been represented by the party with the most support in Quebec.